Capital punishment in Singapore

 Executions in Singapore are carried out by long drop hanging, and usually take place at dawn.
 Thirty-three offences—including murder, drug trafficking, terrorism, use of firearms and kidnapping—warrant the death penalty under Singaporean law.

 In 2012, Singapore amended its laws to exempt some offences from the mandatory death sentence.
 In a 2005 survey by The Straits Times, 95% of Singaporeans were of the view that their country should retain the death penalty.
 The support steadily fell throughout the years due to the increasing liberal opinions of society.
 Despite the decline, a large majority of the public remains supportive of the use of the death penalty, with more than 80% of Singaporeans believing that their country should retain the death penalty in 2021.

-The most recent executions conducted in Singapore took place on 15 October 2025, when two Singaporeans, Hamzah Ibrahim and Tika Pesik were hanged on the same day for trafficking 26.29g of heroin.
+The most recent executions conducted in Singapore took place on 9th September 2026, when a 44 year old Singaporean was hanged for trafficking in controlled drugs.